dillydill123/inventory-setups/README.md

 ![Add Setups to Section](readme_images_and_gifs/add_setups_to_section.gif)

 Once you have setups added to a section, you can view them by clicking the maximize arrow.
-You can minimize a section by click the arrow again.
+You can minimize a section by clicking the arrow again.

 Duplicate setups are not allowed in a section.
 If you selected setups which already exist in a section, they will not be added again.
 However, a setup can be a part of as many sections as you'd like.